den-is/ktempl/README.md

-# ktempl - the missing link between Kubernetes and mastodons
+# ktempl - render Go templates with Nodes data from a Kubernetes

 :warning: **Early stage of development!
 Use with caution!
 No warranties provided.** :construction:

-ktempl renders files formatted using Go [template][gotemplate] with data returned from a Kubernetes cluster.
+ktempl renders template files formatted using Go [template][gotemplate] with data returned from a Kubernetes cluster.

-Primary data for ktempl is a **list of nodes** returned by a query to Kubernetes.
+Primary data for ktempl is a **list of nodes** returned by a query to a Kubernetes.
-By default, ktempl directly queries Kubernetes for nodes objects.
+By default, ktempl fetches all nodes from the Kubernetes cluster.
-Or you can tell ktempl to get nodes by querying specific pods, using command line flag `-p`.
+You can limit/filter nodes list using `-l` and available kubernetes key=value labels.
+Also you get list of nodes that host specific pods only by providing `-p` and `-l` to select specific pods.

 Secondary data is a `key=value` data provided by user using `--set` arguments.